Acute Pain in Children with Chronic Musculoskeletal Pain: A Prospective Controlled Study of Intensive Interdisciplinary Treatment

 Abstract

-Objectives: Chronic pain corresponds to hypersensitivity to painful stimuli however its relation to acute pain sensitivity in children is poorly understood.
-We aimed to explore this relationship by comparing acute and chronic pain measures, along with related factors, in children with chronic pain syndromes versus controls, before and after therapeutic intervention.
-Methods: This study involved 57 children with chronic pain undergoing intensive interdisciplinary pain treatment (IIPT) in a hospital-based pain rehabilitation program and 50 controls.
-Participants, aged 7-18, were tested using a cold-pressor task (CPT) at admission, discharge, and at first follow-up visit.
+Objectives: Chronic pain corresponds to hypersensitivity to painful stimuli; however, its relation to acute pain sensitivity in children is poorly understood.
+We explored this relationship by comparing acute and chronic pain measures, along with related factors, in children with chronic pain syndromes versus controls, before and after therapeutic intervention.
+Methods: This prospective controlled cohort study involved 57 children with chronic pain undergoing intensive interdisciplinary pain treatment in a hospital-based pain rehabilitation program and 50 controls.
+Participants, aged 7–18, were tested using a cold pressor task (CPT) at admission, discharge, and first follow-up visit.
 Data on sleep, anxiety, psychological distress, functional impairment, and pain were collected.
-Results: Significant differences were found between control and treatment groups in average pain threshold (p < 0.001), pain tolerance (p >0.05), sleep visual analog scale (VAS) (p < 0.001), FDI scores (p < 0.001), PROMIS scores (p < 0.001), GAD scores (p < 0.001), and total BSI scores (p < 0.001) at admission with children with chronic pain scoring worse on all measures save the Pain VAS during the CPT.
+Results: Significant differences were found between control and treatment groups in average pain threshold (p < 0.001), pain tolerance (p = 0.035), sleep visual analog scale (VAS) (p < 0.001), functional disability inventory (p < 0.001), patient reported outcomes information system anxiety assessment tool (p < 0.001), general anxiety disorder 7-item scale (p < 0.001), pain VAS (p < 0.001) and total brief symptom inventory (BSI) (p < 0.001) scores at admission with children with chronic pain scoring worse on all measures save the pain VAS during the CPT.
 After treatment and at follow-up, function and mental health measures improved but not acute pain threshold.
-Discussion: At treatment completion, function and mental health significantly improved but acute pain threshold was unchanged.
-Post-treatment, sleep quality improved.
-These findings suggest that while chronic pain treatment improves overall function and mental health, acute pain thresholds may not be a suitable indicator for evaluating the efficacy of chronic pain interventions.
+Conclusions: At treatment completion, function and mental health significantly improved but acute pain threshold and sleep quality were unchanged.
+These findings suggest that while chronic pain treatment improves overall function and mental health, acute pain thresholds may not be a suitable indicator for evaluating the efficacy of interventions.

 Article activity feed